Digit112/Web-Quiz/README.md

 - QuestionGroups can either contain Questions or other QuestionGroups, without mixing.
 When displayed, QuestionGroups with groups for children are collapsible, and this is signified by a square "+" button on their left.
 I try to keep these groups above the others as they tend to be the more important ones, but this does not always make sense in terms of the library's organization.

+- `hidden-answers` entries will never be shown as *either* the correct or incorrect option on a multiple choice question.
+You can use it to hide inconveniant values that would otherwise appear.
+Mainly, you can use it to hide values which are arguably correct or incorrect depending on your interpretation of the question.

+- For better or for worse, the interpreter ignores unrecognized values in the JSON.
+Feel free to add `"comment"` keys with TODO items or design choice explanations to guide continuing work on the library.

 ## Incorrect Answer Generation

 Incorrect answers can be specified on a question or its ancestors, or can be received from the correct answers to sibling or cousin questions.